 On 31 July 2017, the Belgian legislator amended the Belgian Banking Law in order to give effect to the European Commission's proposals of 23 November 2016 to amend CRD IV and BRRD with respect to the ranking of unsecured debt instruments.
 The law adds a new article 389/1 in the Belgian Banking Law to establish a new category of unsecured senior debt, so called senior "non-preferred" debt, which is subordinated to senior "preferred" debt.
-This is in line with Article 108 of BRRD, as amended by Directive (EU) 2017/2399 of the European Parliament and of the Council of 12 December 2017 amending the BRRD as regards the ranking of unsecured debt instruments in insolvency hierarchy.
+This is in line with Article 108 of BRRD.

 On 7 December 2017, the Basel Committee reached an agreement on the remaining Basel III post-crisis regulatory reforms (commonly known as "Basel IV").
 Main elements include a 72.5% aggregate output floor next to calibrations of the revised standardised approaches for credit risk and especially operational risk.
 The Basel IV agreement needs to be transposed into European regulation.
 It will apply as from 1 January 2022.
 The output floor will be phased in over five years from 2022 to 2027.
-For the Issuer, the RWA increase related to Basel IV is estimated at roughly €8 bn. higher RWA on a fully loaded basis as at year-end 2017, which corresponds with a RWA inflation of 9% and an impact on the CET1 ratio of -1.3%.
-This figure is based on the current interpretation of Basel IV, a static balance sheet and the current economic environment.
+For the Issuer, the risk weighted assets ("RWA") increase related to Basel IV is estimated at roughly EUR 8 billion higher RWA on a fully loaded basis as at year-end 2018, which corresponds with a RWA inflation of 9% and an impact on the CET1 ratio of -1.3%.
+This figure is a high level estimate, based on the current interpretation of Basel IV, a static balance sheet and the current economic environment.